Nick-Shaw/timecode/README.md

 Frame rates 29.97 and 59.94 are always drop frame, and all the others are non drop frame.

-The SMPTE standard limits the timecode with 24 hours.
-Even though, Timecode instance will show the current timecode inline with the SMPTE standard, it will keep counting the total frames without clipping it.
+The SMPTE standard limits the timecode to 24 hours.
+All maths performed by Timecode is therefore performed modulo ``one_day``.

-Please report any bugs to the [GitHub](https://github.com/eoyilmaz/timecode) page.
+Please report any bugs to the [GitHub](https://github.com/Nick-Shaw/timecode) page.

-Copyright 2014 Joshua Banton and PyTimeCode developers.
+Original Copyright 2014 Joshua Banton and PyTimeCode developers.
+This version Copyright 2017 Nick Shaw, Antler Post